Training Committee: Tom Sorensen, Mike Homrighaus and Jim Graney

 Qualifications for Participation:

 1. Currently registered in any adult position directly

-supporting Sea Scouts or other Scouting program areas with interest to Sea
+supporting Sea Scouts, or other Scouting program area with interest to Sea

 2. Completed a Youth Protection training course.
 (BSA or